|Birthname||Thelma Catherine Ryan|

 |born on||16 March 1912 at 03:25 (= 03:25 AM )|

 |Timezone||PST h8w (is standard time)|

 A heavy smoker, though she was never seen smoking in public, she suffered a stroke that left her temporarily paralyzed while in San Clemente in early July 1976.
 She never regained the full use of her left hand.
 She also suffered from degenerative arthritis in her neck.
 She suffered a second stroke in 1983 and was hospitalized repeatedly for pneumonia and other lung infections.
 Her attitude toward these illnesses was the same as always: Ignore the discomfort and don't give in.
-Her last public appearance was in Yorba Linda, CA on 7/19/1990 for the Richard Nixon Library and Birthplace dedication.
-She had suffered from lung disease for several years but it was February 1993, when hospitalized for emphysema, that cancer was discovered.
-She died of lung cancer on 6/22/1993 at 5:45 AM EDT in Park Ridge, NJ at 81.
+Her last public appearance was in Yorba Linda, California on 19 July 1990 for the Richard Nixon Library and Birthplace dedication.
+She had suffered from lung disease for several years but it was in February 1993, when hospitalized for emphysema, that cancer was discovered.
+She died of lung cancer on 22 June 1993 at 5:45 AM EDT in Park Ridge, New Jersey at 81.